smchase/Sudoku-Solver/README.md

 # Millisecond Sudoku Solver 🚀

-A really fast Sudoku solver built using C. Easy problems can be solved in less than a millisecond, and even the hardest problems shouldn't take more than a couple milliseconds.
+A really fast Sudoku solver built using C++.
+Easy problems can be solved in less than a millisecond, and even the hardest problems shouldn't take more than a couple milliseconds.

 ## Usage